Your Ad Here

 I enjoyed the Roast Chicken with no veggies and another Chocolate Bundt.

 BNSF 4306 East waited for us to pass, then would follow us east to La Junta.
-Next up to listen to was Blackmore's Night "The Village Lantern" which took me east to La Junta our next fresh air stop.
-At La Junta I walked over to Safeway for more Coca-Cola while a smoker who cussed out our assistant conductor then refused to show his ID or ticket receipt was removed by the local police.
+Next, I listened to Blackmore's Night "The Village Lantern" which took me east to La Junta, our next fresh air stop.
+There, I walked over to Safeway for more Coca-Cola while a smoker who cussed out our assistant conductor then refused to show his identification or ticket receipt was removed by the local police.
 He had outstanding warrants.
 He was going from San Diego to New York but would be spending some time in La Junta.
 The Southwest Chief left La Junta and headed east out into the night.
-About twenty minutes east of La Junta we came to a sudden stop and the Head End Power {HEP} went out.
+About twenty minutes east of La Junta, we came to a sudden stop and the Head End Power {HEP} went out.
 At 8:55 PM we started moving again.
 The problem was a broken air hose which our new crew fixed very quickly.
 Any time you work under the train you always turn off the HEP.
 With that done, I called it a night.

-7/13/06 I got up at 6:30 AM and went to the Dining Car for breakfast with Annette, George and Jeanne.
-I had my usual French Toast and sausage patties.
-We were held at Holiday before we went through the BNSF Argentine Yard on the north side.
+7/13/2006 I got up at 6:30 AM and went to the dining car for breakfast with Annette, George and Jeanne.
+I had my usual French Toast and Sausage Patties.
+We were held at Holiday before we went through BNSF Argentine Yard on the north side.

-The BNSF Glacier View and other BNSF cars were added to our train while our engines were refueled.
+BNSF Glacier View and other BNSF business cars were added to our train while our engines were refueled.

-A Ferromax engine went west as we rolled towards Kansas City.
+A Ferromex engine passed us going west as we rolled towards Kansas City.

 A BNSF freight waited to follow us east.

-The rear of our train at Santa Fe Junction, Kansas.
 We arrived at Kansas City and I took a walk on that very hot humid morning to get all those BNSF car numbers.
 BNSF 77 {HEP Car} 800665, BNSF 66 Cajon Pass 800663, BNSF 7 Santa Fe 800637 and BNSF 30 Glacier View 800675.
-I returned to the coolness of my room to enjoy a Coca-Cola.
+Having the information I needed, I returned to the coolness of my room to enjoy a Coca-Cola.
 We departed Kansas City at 8:46 AM {7:45 AM}.

-We left the KC Metro area behind us and at Sibley, our train takes a big curve before we crossed the Missouri River.
+We left the KC Metro area behind us and at Sibley, our train took a big curve before we crossed the Missouri River.

-Crossing the Missouri River.
 After that, I put on the two CD's of Keith Emerson "Hammer It Out" as the train crossed Missouri.
-I finished the book just west of La Plata where Trainweb.com and Trainparty.com will be moving in the near future.
+I finished the book just west of La Plata, where Trainweb.com and Trainparty.com will be moving in the near future.
 In fact I spotted the building as we passed through town.
-Later we did a fresh air stop at Madison, Iowa.
+Later we did a fresh air stop at Fort Madison, Iowa.

 The Mississippi River.